 Finger Lakes: South of Rochester and southwest of Syracuse, the Finger Lakes are a series of long, narrow, finger-like lakes in the west-central part of the state.
 All these lakes drain north towards the Erie Canal.
 The region is New York's wine country, and a major summertime tourist destination.
 At the southern end of Cayuga Lake, one of the two largest, is Ithaca, site of two major colleges (Ithaca College and Cornell University) and the North American seat of the Dalai Lama, and one of the few places in upstate New York that still has a healthy economy.
 The town of Seneca Falls is notable for having been the birthplace of the women's rights movement.

 Southern Tier: Yeah, as you can gather, we're really not all that creative naming parts of upstate New York.
 (That's because all the creative types in the city don't care about upstate New York.)
 This area is located along the border between New York and Pennsylvania west of the Catskills.
-It is very rural and sparsely populated, with the only sizable cities being Binghamton, Elmira and Jamestown.
+Most of the area is hilly and sparsely populated, though there are a few pockets of industrial development in the river valleys (which include the upper reaches of the Susquehanna and Allegheny rivers).
+Binghamton, Elmira and Jamestown are the only sizable cities.
 Binghamton is the site of a large state university that often gets name-dropped in New York-based media, and the city recently entered the news after a guy went on a shooting spree at an immigration center.
 As one can guess, it's a rather depressing place.
 The western part of the region also contains Allegheny State Park and Lake Chautauqua.
 Sits opposite the border from Pennsylvania's Northern Tier, with the combined Twin Tiers area being more of an item in local identity than which state you're in.

 The Eliza Dushku b-movie The Alphabet Killer takes place in Rochester, and is loosely based on a actual serial murderer that plagued the city in the early 70s.